shyoon71/Aptos_node_installation/README.md

   6. print synced version numbers if syncing speed has fallen below 10% between terms compare to normal speed

-  7. keep track of the syncing figures for 5 minutes, proposal figures for 25 minutes at the same time
+  7. keep track of the syncing figures for 5 minutes, proposal figures for 35 minutes at the same time

-  8. stop node if there is no change in the numbers, then start the node again
+  8. stop node if there is no change during tracing time interval, then start the node again

   9. print message with ledger version if node completes catchup version